Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/TCF-1-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2004, Lee S.Y and Jeong S. screened an RNA library consisting of random sequences of 70 nucleotides and were able to isolate aptamers that bind to TCF-1 with high affinity and specificity.
+<p>In 2004, Lee S.Y and Jeong S. screened an RNA library consisting of random sequences of 70 nucleotides and were able to isolate aptamers that bind to TCF-1 with high affinity and specificity.
 And employed RNase footprinting to characterize the RNA structures and map their binding sites for TCF-1.
-In 2006，Choi K.H. et al. have selected previously an RNA aptamer that binds to the DNA-binding domain of TCF-1 and have shown that it interfered with binding of TCF-1 to its specific DNA recognition sequences in vitro<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+In 2006，Choi K.H. et al. have selected previously an RNA aptamer that binds to the DNA-binding domain of TCF-1 and have shown that it interfered with binding of TCF-1 to its specific DNA recognition sequences in vitro<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>